Arkansas Salaried Employees Laws

 As stated above, overtime exceptions are not strictly related to salary requirements.

-Certain categories of workers are not automatically eligible for the standard overtime rates and need to negotiate these terms with their employer.
+Certain categories of workers are not automatically eligible for the standard overtime rates and need to negotiate these terms with their employers.
 The exempted personnel include:

 • Executive personnel